Insight

 • Alcoholic beverages >0.5% alcohol with cocoa

-• extracts, essences, and concentrates of coffee (including decaffeinated or with coffee substitutes), liquid or powdered, incl. instant coffee made from dried/freeze-dried coffee extract
+• Extracts, essences, and concentrates from coffee (including decaffeinated or with coffee substitutes), liquid or powder, including instant coffee from dried/freeze-dried coffee extract

-• alcoholic beverages containing >0.5% alcohol and containing coffee
+• Alcoholic beverages with >0.5% alcohol and coffee

 • Food preparations containing coffee

-• Foods containing palm oil, except pure cooking oil itself
+• Foods containing palm oil, except pure edible oil

-• Detergents and cleaning agents with palm oil
+• Washing and cleaning agents with palm oil

-• other foods made from/with soy, except pure cooking oil itself, raw soybeans and soy flour
+• Other foods from/with soy, except pure edible oil itself, raw soybeans, and soybean flour

 • Scented paper and paper impregnated or coated with cosmetics or soap